Asymptotic Behavior of Colored Jones polynomial and Turaev-Viro Invariant of figure eight knot: Introduction

 \section{Introduction}

-This paper aims to find out the asymptotic expansion formula (AEF) for the $M$-th colored Jones polynomial of figure eight knot at $(M+a)$-th root of unity, with $a$ and $M$ satisfying some limiting relation.
+This paper aims to find out the asymptotic expansion formula (AEF) for the $M$-th colored Jones polynomials of the figure eight knot at $(M+a)$-th root of unity, with $a$ and $M$ satisfying some limiting relation.
 The method is motivated by the work in \cite{WA17} in which an asymptotic expansion of an $SU(n)$-invariant of the figure eight knot is given.
 In particular, we are interested in the case where $a = (N-M+1/2)$ with $N>M$, where $M \in \NN$ is a sequence of integers in $N$ with limiting ratio $\ds s=\lim_{N \to \infty}\frac{M}{N+1/2}$ close to $1/2$ or $1$.
-From the AEF of the colored Jones polynomial of figure eight knot, we find out explicitly the large $r$ behavior of the Turaev-Viro invariant $TV_r(\SS^3 \backslash 4_1)$.
+From the AEF of the colored Jones polynomials of the figure eight knot, we find out explicitly the large $r$ behavior of the Turaev-Viro invariants $TV_r(\mathbb{S}^3 \backslash 4_1)$.
 This tells us what kinds of topological information can be extracted from the AEF of the TV invariant.